 EOSDIS Data News - 12/15/2017

-NASA's Oak Ridge National Laboratory (ORNL) Distributed Active Archive Center (DAAC) published the Carbon Monitoring System dataset CMS: LiDAR Data for Mangrove Forests in the Zambezi River Delta, Mozambique, 2014.
-This dataset provides high-resolution LiDAR point cloud data collected during surveys over mangrove forests in the Zambezi River Delta in Mozambique in May 2014.
+NASA's Oak Ridge National Laboratory Distributed Active Archive Center (ORNL DAAC) published the Carbon Monitoring System (CMS) dataset CMS: LIDAR Data for Mangrove Forests in the Zambezi River Delta, Mozambique, 2014.
+This dataset provides high-resolution LIDAR point cloud data collected during surveys over mangrove forests in the Zambezi River Delta in Mozambique in May 2014.
 The data are arranged into 144 1- by 1-km tiles.

-ORNL DAAC published the Atmospheric Carbon and Transport – America dataset ACT-America: L2 In Situ Atmospheric CO2, CO, CH4, and O3 Concentrations, Eastern USA.
-This dataset provides atmospheric carbon dioxide (CO2), carbon monoxide (CO), methane (CH4), and ozone (O3) concentrations collected during airborne campaigns conducted by the Atmospheric Carbon and Transport-America (ACT-America) project.
+ORNL DAAC published the Atmospheric Carbon and Transport – America (ACT-America) dataset ACT-America: L2 In Situ Atmospheric CO2, CO, CH4, and O3 Concentrations, Eastern USA.
+This dataset provides atmospheric carbon dioxide (CO2), carbon monoxide (CO), methane (CH4), and ozone (O3) concentrations collected during airborne campaigns conducted by the ACT-America project.
 ACT-America's mission spans 5 years and includes five 6-week field campaigns covering all 4 seasons and 3 regions of the central and eastern United States.
 Complete aircraft flight information including, but not limited to, latitude, longitude, and altitude are also provided.

 ORNL DAAC published the ORNL DAAC MODIS Subsets tool dataset MODIS Collection 6 Land Products Fixed Sites Subsetting and Visualization Tool.
 The MODIS Fixed Sites Subsetting Tool provides customized subsets and visualizations of several MODIS Collection 6 land products for 2000+ selected field and flux tower sites around the world.
 Spatial subsets of the land products are available for predefined areas (approximately 8.5- by 8.5-km) centered on the selected sites.
 Users select a site and land product through the graphical web interface and are directed to a page with options for data download and visualizations.